gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * New parameter 'sign_enc_alg' related to the group mode.

-* 'pub_key_enc' takes value from the COSE Header Parameters registry.
+* 'cred_fmt' takes value from the COSE Header Parameters registry.

 * Improved alignment of the Joining Response payload with the Group OSCORE Security Context parameters.